amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/40_add_api/30_client_code.md

 - first, we're going [to add](#add-the-aws-appsync-client-library) the `pod` dependency to access the AWS AppSync client library

-- the [app sync client code is contained](#add-client-code-in-applicationdelegate) in the `ApplicationDelegate` class, as we did for authentication.
+- the [app sync client code is contained](#add-client-code-in-the-application-delegate) in `AppDelegate` class, as we did for authentication.

 - `UserData` class holds a hard code reference to the list of Landmarks loaded at application startup time.
 [We are going to replace with an empty list](#modify-userdata-class) (`[]`) and we're going to add code to query the API and populate the list after sucesfull sign in.